PieRatCat/fp-kk1-project/README.md

 # Weather Data Collector

-This project is a Python script that fetches weather data from the OpenWeatherMap (OWM) API, stores it in a SQLite database, and is scheduled to run automatically.
+This project is a Python script that fetches weather data from the OpenWeatherMap (OWM) API using the [pyowm](https://github.com/csparpa/pyowm) library, stores it in a SQLite database, and is scheduled to run automatically.

 ## Features